 • Bigger customers often are frustrated about feature gaps.
 But they often will wait, if they trust you, rather than switching.
 It can be tough to meet with bigger customers and feel like you are hearing a lot of complaints.
 But if they know a key gap will be solved in the coming quarters, it’s often not really worth the trouble to switch vendors.
 No matter how frustrating that gap might be at the time.
 A new vendor also involves a lot of risk and time.

 • Tracking and following up on customer concerns well & for real often increases satisfaction.
 Even when you can’t fix the issue right now.
 Many vendors never really follow up with your concerns, nor properly track them.
 Just doing a proactive catch-up on concerns can reassure customers they’ve made the right choice.
+It’s become even worse today when QBRs and check-ins have all become about upsells.
+Upsells don’t solve my current problems with your app.

 • Big customers will buy from start-ups, but that doesn’t mean they aren’t nervous.
 They get that innovation comes from new vendors.
 But Big Customers want reassurances that startup is going to be the next big success story.
 Consistent innovation, and consistent dialogue, helps a lot here.

 Your big customers often take a big risk on you, especially before you have a proven brand.
 They don’t really want to give up on you.
-But they do want to be heard when there are issues.
+We often forget this as start-ups.

 A few actionable ideas:

-• Share your roadmap live quarterly or at least once a year 1-on1 with your largest customers.
+• Share your roadmap live quarterly or at least once a year 1-on1 in person with your largest customers.
 This always works.
 Just fire up your roadmap for the next few quarters and use that to create a dialogue and discussion.
 Customers love to be involved in planning the future of your app.
 And they’ll start thinking of uses for new features they didn’t realize were coming, or that they might benefit from.
 If you don’t know what else to do, just reach out to your Top 20 customers and ask if they want to catch up on the product roadmap for next year.
 Most will.
+More here.

 • Set up a customer advisory board.
 Invite all your largest customers.
 Some won’t come.
 But the 20% that do come to quarterly meetings, again will love it.